Reinhard Hartmann

-Reinhard Rudolf Karl Hartmann (born 8 April 1938) is an Austrian and English lexicographer and applied linguist.
-Until the 1970s, lexicographers worked in relative isolation, and Hartmann is credited with making a major contribution to lexicography and fostering interdisciplinary consultation between reference specialists.
+Reinhard Rudolf Karl Hartmann (8 April 1938 – 12 September 2024) was an Austrian-born English lexicographer and applied linguist.
+Until the 1970s, lexicographers worked in relative isolation, and Hartmann was credited with making a major contribution to lexicography and fostering interdisciplinary consultation between reference specialists.

-R. R. K. Hartmann is co-author of the standard texts Dictionary of Language and Linguistics (1972) and the Dictionary of Lexicography (1998); the former has been translated into Chinese, the latter into Japanese.
-Hartmann has also produced works on a wide range of linguistic and lexicographic topics (see list of Publications below).
-Two selections of his essays have been published in Kuwait (2004) and Germany (2007).
+R. R. K. Hartmann was co-author of the standard texts Dictionary of Language and Linguistics (1972) and the Dictionary of Lexicography (1998); the former has been translated into Chinese, the latter into Japanese.
+Hartmann also produced works on a wide range of linguistic and lexicographic topics (see list of Publications below).
+Two selections of his essays were published in Kuwait (2004) and Germany (2007).

-Career
+Life and career

 Reinhard Hartmann was born on 8 April 1938 in Vienna, Austria, as the son of Walther and Gerta Hartmann.
-He obtained a degree at the Vienna University of Economics and Business Administration, where he later wrote a doctoral dissertation on public economy control and auditing, studied at the University of Vienna, where he was awarded a diploma in English translation, and was a postgraduate student at Southern Illinois University, where he received an M.A. in international economics.
+He obtained a degree at the Vienna University of Economics and Business Administration, where he later wrote a doctoral dissertation on public economy control and auditing.
+He then studied at the University of Vienna, where he was awarded a diploma in English translation.
+As a postgraduate student at Southern Illinois University, he received an M.A. in international economics.
+In 1964, Hartmann moved to Manchester, England where he married Lynn Warren and where their children Nasim and Stefan were born.

-In 1964, Hartmann moved to Manchester where he married Lynn Warren and where their children Nasim and Stefan were born.
-He started his career with an appointment as lecturer in modern languages at the University of Manchester Institute of Science and Technology.
-This was followed in 1968 by a lectureship in applied linguistics at the University of Nottingham.
-From 1974 onwards, Hartmann held senior posts in the Language Centre and the School of English at the University of Exeter, where he also organised a number of influential conferences, such as LEXeter ’83 which led to the creation of the European Association of Lexicography (EURALEX), the International Journal of Lexicography and the book series Lexicographica Series Maior (of which he was one of the co-editors from 1984 to 2008, during which period 134 volumes were published).
-He attended 12 of the 13 biennial congresses that have been held since 1983, contributing papers at half of them and acting as first secretary and fourth president.
+Hartmann began his teaching career as a lecturer in modern languages at the University of Manchester Institute of Science and Technology.
+This was followed in 1968 by his appointment as lecturer in applied linguistics at the University of Nottingham.
+From 1974 onwards, he held senior posts in the Language Centre and the School of English at the University of Exeter, where he organised a number of influential conferences, such as LEXeter '83.
+He also edited the LEXeter '83: Proceedings volume which published the conference papers.
+This conference led to the creation of the European Association of Lexicography (EURALEX), the International Journal of Lexicography, and the book series Lexicographica Series Maior (of which he was a co-editor from 1984 to 2008, during which time 134 volumes were published).
+From 1983 to 2008, he attended 12 of the 13 biennial Euralex congresses, contributing papers at half of them and acting as first secretary and fourth president.